dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
- alright guys so the pleasure yeah thanks for joining us tonight everybody out there listening thank you guys for listening and I will see you guys next week all right take your bike you
+ alright guys so the pleasure
+thanks for joining us tonight everybody out there listening thank you guys for listening and I will see you guys next week all right take your bike